Glossary:Degree of urbanisation

 Common term: Degree of urbanisation, Abbreviation: DEGURBA

-The Degree of urbanisation classifies local administrative units (at LAU2 level) as cities, towns and suburbs, or rural areas based on a combination of geographical contiguity and minimum population thresholds applied to 1 km² population grid cells.
+Short definition: the degree of urbanisation classifies local administrative units (LAUs) as cities, towns and suburbs or rural areas based on a combination of geographical contiguity and population density, measured by minimum population thresholds applied to 1 km² population grid cells; each LAU belongs exclusively to one of these three classes.

 The categories are defined as follows: